JacksonBurns/fastprop/paper/paper.md

  - ~1.4k compounds, including small molecules, metals, and salts.
  - First described by Kuhn et al. in 2015 [@sider], the Side Effect Resource (SIDER) database has become a standard property prediction benchmark; the challenging dataset requires mapping structure to any combination of 27 side effects.
  - Among the best performers in literature is the CMPNN, with a reported AUROC of 0.666+/-0.0007 (5 repeats of 5-fold CV w/o holdout set); with the same approach, Chemprop got 0.646+/-0.016.
- - TODO: re-run the CMPNN with a holdout set to get a more honest result.
  - On an 80/10/10 random split with 5 repetitions, `fastprop` achieves AUROC of 0.655+/-0.016 in 5m9s whereas Chemprop achieves 0.637+/-0.011 in just under an **hour**. (*during one repetetion side effect 3 was ill-defined in the testing data and was excluded from the average performance for that repetition, repetition 3 was thrown out entirely because a similar issue occoured with the validation set during training, and AUROC for that trial was 0.473 which was an outlier compared to the others.)
 <!--
 fastprop: